d / May

 Straight from the marvelous Arabian Sea, Masirah Island is one of the best destinations for kitesurfing.
 The recommended time of year to kitesurf here is from mid-April to September – the strong wind blows continuously, while the overall temperature is nicely warm to hot.

 Anyhow, this kitesurfing destination is a rather wild place, it is suitable for beginners, as it features an extensive water lagoon, perfect for experimenting with new moves and getting accustomed to the wind.
-For those that are already introduced into the art of kitesurfing, Masirah Island represents the perfect spot for gaining experience due to the ideal kiteboarding conditions.
+For those that are already been introduced to the art of kitesurfing, Masirah Island represents the perfect spot for gaining experience due to the ideal kiteboarding conditions.

-Accommodation is available in the area, as there is a reachable resort that is closer to the beach and water lagoon, many of the resort can help you arrange transport to different spots around the island.
+Accommodation is available in the area, as there is a reachable resort that is closer to the beach and water lagoon, many of the resorts can help you arrange transport to different spots around the island.

 If you are dreaming about the powerful winds, we have the best kitesurf destination suggestion for you: Rodriguez Island.
 In May, the winds here are lighter during the first part of the day, while in the afternoon they intensify.
 In other words, it is a top destination to kitesurf all day long and face impressive waves.
-Le Morne Kitebeach, Pointe d′Esny (Esny Point) or Bel Ombre are cataloged by kitesurfing enthusiast as top kite spots around Mauritius.
+Le Morne Kitebeach, Pointe d′Esny (Esny Point), or Bel Ombre are cataloged by kitesurfing enthusiasts as top kite spots around Mauritius.

 While it is windy all year round (Mauritius has more than 300 windy days a year), the high season is from April – November, with the peak between June – September.

 When it comes to accommodation, this island offers you a bundle of offers through Airbnb & booking.com, which is great for finding good deals.
 Also, the food here is great – it is a unique mixture of Indian, French, Chinese, and Creoles – the majority of restaurants offer local fresh foods that can easily be found on the island.